JuanjoRestrepo/Euro-and-CopaAmerica-2024/README.md

 ```bash
 jupyter notebook
 ```

-- **R Markdown Reports:** Open the .Rmd files in RStudio and knit them to produce HTML/PDF reports.

 # Data Sources
 The data used in this project comes from various public and proprietary sources.
 Please refer to the data/ directory for raw data files and the docs/ directory for data source documentation.